The best exercise routines for the vata dosha

-Understanding your Ayurvedic body-mind type, or Understanding the dosha can really help you to determine what type and intensity of exercise will be of most benefit for you and will actually leave you feeling good.
+Understanding your Ayurvedic body-mind type, or dosha can really help you to determine what type and intensity of exercise will be of most benefit for you and will actually leave you feeling good.

 Vata types often have thin and delicate body frames and can struggle with energy levels.
 Both prolonged exercise and short bursts of intensive exercise have the potential to exhaust them.